pantheon-systems/documentation/source/content/faq.md

 ### Do you support Xdebug?

 No. Xdebug is not available on the platform.
+Local development tools such as [Lando](/guides/lando) provide Xdebug and can synchronize your local workstation with the Pantheon Cloud.
+Debugging on the Pantheon Cloud is done using [New Relic Pro](/new-relic).

 ### How do I increase the maximum execution time limit for a PHP script?